 Humphreys - Coffee, pastries and sandwiches available for eat-in or take out.

-Nat’s Nook - Tucked in a little ally off Main Street serving speciality coffees and creative crepes.
+Nat’s Nook - Tucked in a little ally off Main Street serving specialty coffees and creative crepes.

 Scottish Bakehouse - Bakery, cafe and small local grocer with a focus on local meat and produce.